jackey8616/fomo-bot/README.md

 6. Under "Privileged Gateway Intents", enable:
    - Message Content Intent
    - Server Members Intent
+   - Presence Intent
+7. Navigate to the "OAuth2" tab
+8. Select "bot" and "applications.commands" scopes
+9. Select the required permissions from the "Bot Permissions" section
-7. Use the OAuth2 URL Generator to create an invite link with appropriate permissions
+10. Use the generated URL to invite the bot to your server